Spider vein explanation and treatments

 ThreeForMe laser treatments can be safely used on most skin types and for common aging and sun-related skin conditions including wrinkles, sun spots and facial vessels.
 During your consultation, your physician will determine if you are a good candidate for the procedure based on a variety of personal factors.

-A typical course of treatment involves 1-3 procedures at one-month intervals.
+A typical course of treatment involves 1-3 treatments at one-month intervals.
 However, everyone’s skin conditions are different so your physician will customize the treatment for optimal results on your skin.
 They will discuss your specific treatment plan during your consultation.

 During ThreeForMe treatments most people feel only minimal discomfort.
 During the treatment you may feel some mild cooling as the laser is guided over the treatment area along with a slight sensation similar to the snapping of a rubber band.
-After the treatment, you may experience some minor redness and swelling similar to a mild sunburn for a couple days.
+After the treatment, you may experience minor redness and swelling similar to a mild sunburn for a couple days.

 Treatments are quick and last about 30 minutes.